Why was the assessment undertaken?

 Where residences are classed as ‘noise affected’, Tilt Renewables will apply all feasible and reasonable work practices and will inform residents of the proposed construction work.
 Strategies to be incorporated into a Construction Noise Management Plan could include:

-- Implementing alternative processes (where feasible and reasonable)
+- implementing alternative processes (where feasible and reasonable); and

 Assessment against Development Consent

-The Modified Project can comply with the existing conditions of the Development Consent relating to noise.
+The Final Modified Project can comply with all other existing conditions of the Development Consent relating to noise.